Arackulele/Aracardexpansion/README.md

 # Aracardexpansion
-A Card expansion for Part 1 of Inscryption made by me, Requires Sigilfix and CardApi to work
+A Card expansion for Part 1 of Inscryption made by me that adds Cards that fit the general Game theme while feeling unique enough to provide a fun new gameplay experience
+Requires CardApi to work , SigilArtPatch is useful to install

+--It is recommended to enable Mox, energy and Drone in the api Mods config to play with this Mod.--

-# Solved Bugs:
+# Known Issues:
---Evolve Cards are broken-- ( this will probably be fixed in the next few days )

-Black Square Sigils ( not something i can change currently, look below for what each black square sigil card does)
+Currently, there are no known issues!

 # Update Notes:

+Giant Balance Update
-Another Update!
-Tons of Balance and Card change
+-A lot of Balance
+-About 4 new Cards
+-3 new Sigil ( technically 8 but 6 are because the God totems are changed) -New Art

 # How to add to the Game
 Step 1:
 Install API, it is a dependency

 Step 2:
-Pu the Artwork folder and .dll file into the plugins folder
+Put the Artwork folder and .dll file into the plugins folder

 Step 3:
 You are done

-#Special thanks to :
+# Special thanks to :
+Sifd for showcasing this mod numerous times on his Channel

-Cyantist for helping me a ton and making JsonToDll Cevin_2006 for making Various Card Art
+Cevin_2006 for making about half of the Card Art

+Silenceman for epic Code

+Cyantist for making the api

-Mad85 for making BrokenSigilFix and helping me a lot
+Mad95 for helping me a ton with Coding and other stuff